RensR/blog/content/posts/lower-tx-fees.md

 1   _amount     uint256         3000000000000000000000
 ```

 These values can be seen on most [blockchain explorers](https://etherscan.io/tx/0xabb28019cb67085bc676a23d9d1511516b0ab75e39da424fdeeab7953626e95c) in the 'Input Data' field.
-The transaction above specifies 3000000000000000000000 as sender \_amount, as most tokens have an 18 decimal precicion this translates to 3,000 actual tokens.
+The transaction above specifies 3000000000000000000000 as sender \_amount, as most tokens have an 18 decimal precision this translates to 3,000 actual tokens.
 Both of the arguments are padded to a fixed length, 64 bytes.
-Addresses are simply padded with leading zero's while the \_amount parameter is a hexadecimal string of the [unsigned 256 bit integer](https://en.wikipedia.org/wiki/256-bit_computing).
-The contents of the data field is the concattenation of the MethodID, the \_to, and the \_amount field.
+Addresses are simply padded with leading zero's while the \_amount parameter is a hexadecimal string of the [unsigned 256-bit integer](https://en.wikipedia.org/wiki/256-bit_computing).
+The contents of the data field consists of the concatenation of the MethodID, the \_to, and the \_amount field.
 This results in 4 bytes for the method id and 64 bytes for both the address and amount.

 ```
                    | non-zero bytes    | zero bytes    | formula            | cost